Mangrove Monitor Facts

 Mangrove Monitor Distribution, Habitat, and Ecology

-The gorgeous Mangrove Monitor evolved as native to a reasonably large region of the world.
+The gorgeous Mangrove Monitor evolved as indigenous to a reasonably large portion of the surface of the world.
 The general area, though, likely won’t surprise many people.
 That’s true since it developed as endemic to a range that occurs entirely in the Southern Hemisphere, south of Asia.

-More precisely, its known native zone of habitation for the amazing species extends from northern Australia and New Guinea to the Solomon Islands.
-Within that territory, it appears in scattered regions.
-That’s partly because it lives on literally hundreds of islands.
+More precisely, the known native zone of habitation for the amazing species extends all the way from northern Australia and New Guinea to the Solomon Islands.
+Within that extensive territory, it appears in scattered regions.
+That’s partly because it actually lives on literally hundreds of islands.

-Within that broad range, though, it displays decided preference in its choice of habitat.
+Within that extremely broad range, though, this marvel displays decided preference in its choice of habitat.
 Its very name supplies a clear indication of the nature of those preferences, to be certain.
-As evidenced by that title, it mainly lives in regions comprising dense mangrove forests.
+As evidenced by that informative title, it mainly lives in regions comprising dense mangrove forests.

-Yet this marvel of Nature also lives in other, very similar locations within its range.
+Yet this marvel of Nature and evolutionary processes also lives in other, very similar locations within its range.
 These include areas of damp forests close to coastal rivers, and even permanent inland lakes.
 It’s one of only two known varieties of monitor lizard capable of surviving in such a habitat.

-The Mangrove Monitor achieves that due to its having salt-excreting nasal glands.
+The captivating Mangrove Monitor achieves that adaptability due to its having salt-excreting nasal glands.
 These allow it to survive there, and even consume marine prey.
-It thus feeds opportunistically, and as a pure carnivore.
+It feeds opportunistically, and as a pure carnivore.
 It consumes such prey as insects, rodents, crustaceans, among others.

-Males fight fiercely for females during mating season.
-Following mating, though, the female lays 2 – 12 eggs that hatch in seven to eight months.
+Males frequently fight fiercely for females during the mating season.
+Following their mating, though, the female lays 2 – 12 eggs that hatch in seven to eight months.
 In captivity, the remarkable creature lives for up to 20 years.
-Currently, though, its lifespan in the wild remains undetermined.
+Currently, though, its lifespan in the wild still remains undetermined.

 Species Sharing Its Range

-Check out our other articles on 5 Beautiful North American Birds, Desert Willow, Mount Vesuvius, Southern Darwin’s Frog, Zebra Spider, Eastern Gray Squirrel, Shoebill
+Check out our other articles on 5 Beautiful North American Birds, Desert Willow, Mount Vesuvius, Southern Darwin’s Frog, Zebra Spider, Eastern Gray Squirrel, Shoebill, Tiger Shark

 Leave a Reply